At a Glance

 or Summit Grill?

-In a short time, Weber has become the household name for grills.
+In a short amount of time, Weber has become the household name for grills.
 However, buying one isn't easy.
 You have three different series and several different codes for each series.

-In this article, you will learn the most popular Weber grills, the three different series, Spirit, Genesis, and Summit, as well as their differences.
+In this article, you will learn the most popular Weber grills, the three different series, Spirit, Genesis, and Summit, and their differences.

-In the end, you will also see a comparison between the Summit and high BTU grill options.
+You will also see a comparison between the Summit, Genesis, and other high BTU (British Thermal Unit) pro grill options.

 What Is the Difference Between the Weber Spirit, Genesis, and Summit Series BBQ Grills?

-The differences between the Weber Spirit, Genesis, and Summit seem straightforward but are kind of confusing.
+The differences between the Weber Spirit, Genesis, and Summit can be confusing.

-The Spirit is their smaller grill, Genesis is their mid-size to larger grill, with the Summit being their largest and most featured, but it isn't actually that simple.
+The Spirit is their smaller grill, Genesis is their mid-size to larger grill, with the Summit being their most significant and most featured, but it is not that simple.

 The Summit is their best grill, but a four-burner Genesis is 40% larger and 40% less expensive than a four-burner Summit.

-To complicate matters, Weber improved their grills a couple of years ago with their GS4 improvements, their code name for a faster one strike ignition with a second row of flavorizer bars for fewer flare-ups and better grease management.
+To complicate matters, Weber improved their grills a couple of years ago with their GS4 improvements.
+The GS4 is their code name for a faster one-strike ignition with a second row of flavorizer bars for fewer flare-ups and better grease management.

-Before you try an unknown name heavily pushed by your appliance dealer, ask for a demonstration.
+Before trying an unknown name heavily pushed by your appliance dealer, ask for a demonstration.